 Given an un-entangled fermionic physical state $\rho^F_{\rm sep}$, can we find an entanglement-free region around it as was the case for bosons?
 We show that the answer is no, and then analyze the same question but for the more interesting case of GME.
 The argument, adapted from Ref.~\cite{benatti2014entanglement} and generalized to the multipartite case, is the following.
-It suffices to consider the case with $m=2$ components by performing a small deformation, $\rho^F_{\rm sep}+\delta\rho$, where $\delta\rho$ has zero trace and contains terms of odd fermion parity for subsystem 1.
+Without loss of generality, it suffices to consider the case with $m=2$ components (we can always bipartition the initial multiparty Hilbert space) by performing a small deformation, $\rho^F_{\rm sep}+\delta\rho$, where $\delta\rho$ has zero trace and contains terms of odd fermion parity for subsystem 1.
 For example, one can hop an odd number of fermions between subsystems 1 and 2, e.g.,\ $\delta\rho=\epsilon(|01\rangle\langle 10|+|10\rangle\langle 01|)$ with positive $\epsilon\ll 1$.
 The deformed state does not have even parity for subsystem 1, and hence is not separable, even for arbitrarily small~$\epsilon$.
 Therefore, no entanglement-free region exists around a fermionic separable state since nearby states arbitrarily close to $\rho^F_{\rm sep}$ contain entanglement between any two subsystems.
 In the fermionic world, there is thus no separable continent.
-Separable states lie on a zero-width sand beach, surrounded by an ocean of entangled states arbitrarily close by.
-However, we find that entangled states in the vicinity of fermionic separable states are fermionic biseparable by direct construction (see SM).
+Pictorially, separable states lie on a zero-width sand beach, surrounded by an ocean of entangled states arbitrarily close by.
+However, we find that entangled states in the vicinity of fermionic separable states are fermionic biseparable by direct construction, see Appendix \ref{sec:AppFermions}.
+The proof involves taking an un-entangled fermionic physical state, and showing explicitly that a generic small perturbation around it can always be brought into a fermion biseparable form.
 This implies the existence of a fermionic biseparable continent surrounding the separable beach, and in turn that fermionic systems experience a sudden death of GME during typical evolutions with temperature, time or space.
 Hence, only non-GME and bipartite entanglement are robust in fermionic systems.
-We illustrate these features in Fig~\ref{fig:fermions}.
+We give a schematic illustration of these features in~Fig~\ref{fig:fermions}.